 Subscribe to receive Power & Utilities sector updates

-That’s the overarching theme that emerges from the eighth annual Deloitte Resources 2018 Study, which asked more than 1,500 US residential consumers and 600 US businesses about their attitudes and actions regarding energy management.
+These are the themes that emerge from the ninth annual Deloitte Resources 2019 Study, which asked more than 1,500 US residential consumers and 600 US businesses about their attitudes and actions regarding energy and resource management.

 Businesses see opportunities to create new value by conserving resources, diversifying energy sources, procuring renewables, and deploying energy management systems and applications.
 Residential consumers are doing the best they can, but for many of them, the value proposition either isn’t there or isn’t clear.
 First adopters have already taken the plunge, while other consumers may be seeking warmer waters before they dive in.

 Consider these key business results from the 2019 Study:

 While the desire to cut costs is the top driver for resource management programs, cited by half of business respondents, just the “right thing to do” rose 11 points in 2019 to second place, at 39 percent (figure 1).